Bergman-Einstein metrics, hyperbolic metrics and Stein spaces with spherical boundaries: Introduction

 Canonical metrics are important objects under study in Complex Analysis of Several Variables.
-Since Cheng-Yau proved in [CY] the existence of a complete K\"ahler-Einstein metric over a bounded pseudoconvex domain in ${\mathbb C}^n$ with reasonably smooth boundary, it has become a natural question to understand when the Cheng-Yau metric of a bounded pseudoconvex domain is precisely its canonical Bergman metric.
-Yau [Y] conjectured that this happens if and only if the domain is a bounded homogeneous domain.
-As a special case of the Yau's problem, Cheng conjectured in 1979 [Ch] that if the Bergman metric of a smoothly bounded strictly pseudoconvex domain is K\"ahler-Einstein, then the domain is biholomorphic to the ball.
+Since Cheng-Yau proved in \cite{CY} the existence of a complete K\"ahler-Einstein metric over a bounded pseudoconvex domain in ${\mathbb C}^n$ with reasonably smooth boundary, it has become a natural question to understand when the Cheng-Yau metric of a bounded pseudoconvex domain is precisely its Bergman metric.
+S. Y. Cheng conjectured in 1979 \cite{Ch} that if the Bergman metric of a smoothly bounded strictly pseudoconvex domain is K\"ahler-Einstein, then the domain is biholomorphic to the ball.
+Cheng's conjecture was previously obtained by Fu-Wong \cite{FW} and Nemirovski-Shafikov \cite{NS1} in the case of complex dimension two.
+There are also closely related studies on versions of the Cheng conjecture in terms of metrics defined by other canonical potential functions.
+The reader is referred to work of Li \cite{L1},\cite{L2}, \cite{L3} and the references therein on this matter

+The main purpose of this paper is twofold.
+One is to present a solution of the Cheng conjecture in any dimensions.
+The other is to use this opportunity to generalize several classical results used for the solution of the Cheng conjecture to Stein spaces with singularities, which might be of independent interest and importance in their own right.

-In this note, we observe an affirmative solution to Cheng's conjecture simply by putting together known results scattered in the literature.
-(See the two dimensional results obtained by Fu-Wong and Nemirovski-Shafikov [FW] [NS]).
+The paper is divided into three parts.
+In the first part of the paper, we give an affirmative solution to Cheng's conjecture \cite{Ch}, based on deep works of many mathematicians in the past 40 years.
+Namely, we prove the following:

-\begin{theorem} The Bergman metric of a smoothly bounded strictly pseudoconvex domain is K\"ahler-Einstein if and only if the domain is biholomorphic to the ball. \end{theorem}
+\begin{theorem} The Bergman metric of a smoothly bounded strongly pseudoconvex domain in ${\mathbb C}^n$ $(n\ge 2)$ is K\"ahler-Einstein if and only if the domain is biholomorphic to the ball. \end{theorem}